nazimayub/FTC_2025IntoTheDeepBackupICQC/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 multiple guides to how to tune PID as well as what PID even is.

 # Utils
-This package contains some of the util files we use.
-Feel free to look at them but they are all juat for more modularity and reusability
+This package contains some of the util files we use as well as condensed documentation.
+The documentation is very important to read.
+If you have time please read the full docs but the summaries will also work to get a high level idea.
+Feel free to look at the code inside of the package but they are all just for more modularity and reusability

 # Constants
 This is just a file, but contains lots of very important information.
 This is where all repeated